Racist abuse of Vinícius Júnior highlights entrenched problem in soccer

-MADRID (AP) — Hanging from a highway bridge in Madrid, an effigy of one of the world’s most famous Black soccer players stands as a graphic reminder of the racism that sweeps through European soccer.
+MADRID (AP) — Hanging from a highway bridge in Madrid, an effigy of one of the world’s most famous Black soccer players stands as a graphic reminder of the racism sweeping through European soccer.

 Go outside Europe and you’ll find them, too.

 In Australia, where there were monkey noises and fascist chanting during last year’s Australia Cup final.
-In South America, where matches in the continent’s biggest competition, the Copa Libertadores, have been blighted by monkey chants.
-In North Africa, where Black players from visiting teams from sub-Saharan Africa have complained of being targets of racist chants by Arab fans.
+In South America, where the continent’s biggest competition, the Copa Libertadores, has been blighted by monkey chants.
+In North Africa, where Black players from sub-Saharan Africa have complained of racist chants by Arab fans.

-The manifestation of a deeper societal problem, racism is a decades-old issue in soccer — predominantly in Europe but seen all around the world — that has been amplified by the reach of social media and a growing willingness for people to call it out.
-And to think that it was only 11 years ago that Sepp Blatter, then president of soccer governing body FIFA, denied there was any racism in the game, saying any abuse should be resolved with a handshake.
+The manifestation of a deeper societal problem, racism is a decades-old issue in soccer that has been amplified by social media and a growing willingness to call it out.
+Only 11 years ago Sepp Blatter, then president of soccer governing body FIFA, denied there was racism in the game, saying any abuse should be resolved with a handshake.

-The Black player currently subjected to the most vicious, relentless and high-profile racist insults is Vinícius Júnior, a 22-year-old Brazilian who plays for Real Madrid, arguably the most successful soccer team in Europe.
+The Black player currently subjected to the most vicious and high-profile racist insults is Vinícius Júnior, the 22-year-old Brazilian who plays for Real Madrid, the most successful soccer team in Europe.

-It was around the neck of an effigy of Vinícius that a rope was tied and the figure hung from an overpass near Madrid’s training ground in the Spanish capital in January.
-It was Vinícius who, two weeks ago in perhaps a defining incident for the Spanish game, was reduced to tears during a match after confronting a fan who called him a monkey and made monkey gestures toward him.
+It was an effigy depicting Vinícius that hung from an overpass near Madrid’s training ground in January.
+Two weeks ago in perhaps a defining incident for the Spanish game, Vinícius was reduced to tears after confronting a fan who made monkey gestures toward him.

 It’s Vinícius who is emerging as the leading Black voice in the fight against racism, which continues to stain the world’s most popular sport.